Children under 16

-You must be at least 13 to use FutureLearn, so if you are 12 or younger, please don’t sign up for an account yourself.
+You must be at least 16 to use FutureLearn, so if you are 15 or younger, you must not sign up for an account yourself.

 Instead you should ask a parent or guardian to register an account for themselves, in their name, and then learn alongside them until you are old enough for your own account.